What Message Does your Call Center Send?

 Call 4 HealthSponsors include 1 Call, Compass IT Compliance, Commonwealth Purchasing Group, Crown Castle, and BlueStream.
 For more information visit call4health.com.

 1Call to Exhibit at HIMSS19 Conference: 1Call, the division of Amtelco that specializes in offering enterprise-wide communication solutions for healthcare organizations, will again exhibit at the 2019 HIMSS conference, taking place at the Orange County Convention Center in Orlando, Florida on February 11–15, 2019, booths 4549 and 1971.
-This year’s theme is “It’s All About the Why” to highlight 1Call’s commitment to deliver fast, secure, and accurate communications to help provide the best patient experience.
+This year’s theme is “It’s All About the Why” to highlight 1Call’s commitment to delivering fast, secure, and accurate communications to help provide the best patient experience.

 Demonstrations of their HIPAA-compliant miSecureMessages secure messaging app will occur at both booths to show how easy it is to send secure text, photo, audio, and video content.
 For more information on 1Call at HIMSS19, contact 1Call at 800-225-6035 or email@example.com.